Kaseiozz/thecnical-assestment/README.md

 ## Troubleshooting

-- Ensure all required envariable variables have been set.
+- Ensure all required environment variables have been set.
 - Check if port 3000 has not been used by another application.